-Matriculated students who previously attended Pennsylvania Highlands but have not completed coursework for two consecutive semesters must apply for readmission to the College.
-Payment of the application fee is not required for students applying for readmission.
+Students who previously attended Pennsylvania Highlands but have not completed coursework for two consecutive semesters must apply for readmission to the College.
+Complete the College Application and indicate that you've previously applied.

 Advanced Placement Admission

 Pennsylvania Highlands Community College maintains articulation agreements with numerous secondary schools.
 Students who have attended these schools may be eligible for advanced placement credit in our programs.
 Prospective students from these schools are encouraged to work with their guidance counselors to formulate a plan for earning advanced placement credit.
 Additional information on this program may be obtained by contacting the Admissions Office.